-- 7.95 The council wishes to see homes for the travelling community in sustainable locations that are appropriate for such a use, and accessible to facilities and services in order to help support the everyday needs of residents on the site.
+7.99 The council wishes to see homes for the travelling community in sustainable locations that are appropriate for such a use, and accessible to facilities and services in order to help support the everyday needs of residents on the site.
 The above policy establishes that the council will undertake a further 'call for sites' as none have so far come forward, in order to identify suitable sites for Gypsy, Traveller and Travelling Showpeople.
 The council will publish an update to the Gypsy and Traveller Accommodation Assessment to inform the preparation of the development plan to address any identified needs.
-Prior to the document being adopted, the above policy will be used to assess any applications received. - 7.96 The policy is criteria based in order to clearly assess any proposals that may come forward.
-The provision of pitches/plots within settlements is appropriate in principle, as for other forms of housing.
-Outside of settlement boundaries, proposals may be appropriate subject to the criteria contained within this policy and other policies within the Island Planning Strategy.
+Prior to the document being adopted, the above policy will be used to assess any applications received.